labdave/Pipeline-Tools/doc/RecodeVCF.md

 **RecodeVCF.py** solves this problem by converting a VCF file into a RecodedVCF format.
 **RecodedVCF.py** makes variant information searchable/sortable by:

-1. Recodes genotype info for samples into a single number between -1 and 1
+1. Recoding each genotype into a single number between -1 and 1
-2. Parses variant annotation field into separate columns
+2. Parsing variant annotation data into separate columns

 ### Recoding algorithm
+The goal of variant recoding is to summarize an individual's genotype and the confidence associated with that genotype call in a single number.

     num_reads = number of reads needed to make a genotype call